adriangalilea/wtf/README.md

 ## The Solution

 `wtf` - A smart command launcher that:
+- 📖 **Shows instant help** - See tldr/man pages in the preview pane WITHOUT running commands
 - 🔍 Discovers all your installed tools automatically
 - 🚀 Launches them with fuzzy search
 - 📊 Learns what you use most (frecency)